Frequently Asked Questions about SWR Seminars

-No recording is permitted at our classes of the Endorsed Trainer or her teaching.
+No recording is permitted of the Endorsed Trainer or her teaching during the class.
 This includes use of mobile phones, computers, tablets, or any other devices.
 Some participants are given the opportunity to practice the spelling dictation either with a partner, with the trainer, or in front of the class.
 If you would like to be recorded during this process for your own purposes on your own device, be sure to let your trainer know.

 Children at Seminars